seqan/seqan3/doc/tutorial/alignment_file/index.md

 ## Completing reference information

-In SeqAn3 the conversion from a CIGAR string to an alignment (two *aligned_sequences*) is done automatically for you.
+In SeqAn the conversion from a CIGAR string to an alignment (two *aligned_sequences*) is done automatically for you.
 You can just pass the alignment object to the alignment file:

 \snippet doc/tutorial/alignment_file/alignment_file_snippets.cpp main